aroberge/reeborg-world-creation/extending/setting-up-a-custom-goal.md

 ## Important consideration

-When you design a custom goal, like we do here with the verification in the **Post** editor that the correct path has been followed, it is essential to prevent the students to use `done()`,  otherwise the code in the **Post** editor could be bypassed and, as long as Reeborg ends up at the desired final position, the goal would have been determined to be accomplished.
+When you design a custom goal, like we do here with the verification in the **Post** editor that the correct path has been followed, it is essential to prevent the students from using `done()`,  otherwise the code in the **Post** editor could be bypassed and, as long as Reeborg ends up at the desired final position, the goal would have been determined to be accomplished.

 ## Custom Errors